aleksandarLazic1998/ArrayBankistApp/README.md

 # ArrayBankistApp
-Banks FrontEnd App
+This app is imitation of banking app

-This is a banking App
+Its done without data base and data that is used is objets that represent accounts

-You have 4 accounts
+You have 4 accounts:
 acc1: username:js
       pin:1111
 acc2: username:jd